anikhalder/Integrated_3PCF_theory/README.md

 ## External dependencies

-Firstly, you need to have the gsl and cmake packages downloaded and installed on your machine.
+Firstly, you need to have the **gsl** and **cmake** packages downloaded and installed on your machine.

-Furthermore, you will also need the CLASS and cubature packages.
-Please follow the instructions below on how to compile these two packages locally on your machine and then include them into the Integrated_3PCF_theory directory.
+Furthermore, you will also need the **CLASS** and **cubature** packages.
+Please follow the instructions below on how to compile these two packages locally on your machine and include them into the Integrated_3PCF_theory directory.

 ### CLASS (Boltzmann solver)

-NOTE: Currently the Integrated_3PCF_theory code is written based on the CLASS v2.9.4.
-There were major changes in syntax and variable naming which CLASS introduced in its v3.0 onwards.
-We plan to update our code to these later versions of CLASS in the future.
+NOTE: Currently the **Integrated_3PCF_theory** code is written based on the **CLASS** v2.9.4.
+There were major changes in syntax and variable naming which **CLASS** introduced in its v3.0 onwards.
+We plan to update our code to these later versions of **CLASS** in the future.

-1. Somewhere on your machine (e.g. inside a software folder in your home directory) download the v2.9.4 of class_public from
+1. Somewhere on your machine (e.g. inside a software folder in your home directory) download the v2.9.4 of **CLASS** from

 https://github.com/lesgourg/class_public/releases/tag/v2.9.4